 PKI takes advantage of complex digital certificates and cryptographic keys and offers key lifecycle management capabilities for IoT development, including generation, distribution, management, and revocation of public and private cryptographic keys.
 These digital certificates can be loaded into IoT devices that are enabled by third-party public key infrastructure software or installed by manufacturers.

 API security ensures that the data transmitted through endpoint to back-end systems is only done by authorized person(s).
 It not only verifies that authorized devices, developers, and apps use the API, it helps detect threats and attacks on APIs.

 IoT security analytics helps detect IoT-specific attacks not identified by traditional security solutions like firewalls.
 Solutions in this area make use of sophisticated machine learning, artificial intelligence, and big data techniques to provide more productive modeling and anomaly detection.

 Web development is a vital aspect of the projects undertaken by IoT companies for a number of reasons.
 Put simply, many IoT devices—laptops, TVs, smart applications, wearables, industrial monitors, etc.—display web content.
 The most obvious use of web content, in this case, is to provide an interface where users can interact with the connected devices in an IoT ecosystem.

 Web design and development is also important because numerous websites now require complex capabilities to communicate effectively with back-end databases that store personalized data.
 And despite this advanced communication, users want these webpages to load quickly without transmission delays.

-We’ve listed the top web development companies based on a detailed set of criteria.
+We’ve chosen the web development experts based on a detailed set of criteria.
 If you go this route, you’ll want a web design and development company that can undertake full-stack development (which includes optimization of the front end), develop frameworks and third-party libraries, and make use of databases.
 Also, experience in mobile-responsive web design is vital.

 Software development is the backbone that supports internet of things development.
 An IoT system won’t work effectively unless it’s backed by software development that can manage the many challenges inherent in any IoT project.
 It should provide the right operating system, gateways to connect devices with different connectivity protocols, the IoT platform, a user-friendly design, quality control, cross-platform deployment, and, of course, proper cybersecurity.